-A new study in the Journal of American Medicine reports that patients are increasingly using online physician ratings.
-Therefore, reputation management for doctors is vital for ensuring your online reviews are accurate and predominantly positive.
+A study in the Journal of American Medicine reports that patients are increasingly using online physician ratings.
+Therefore, reputation management for doctors is vital for ensuring your online reviews are accurate and positive.

 In the survey, patients selected the importance of factors when choosing a physician.
 Not surprisingly, finding a doctor that accepts the right health insurance is very important to most (89%) of patients.
 A convenient office location and years of experience were also rated very important.

 Though not as important as these other factors, patients rated doctor reputation highly.
 Three out of four patients indicated that a trusted group practice was at least somewhat important.
 Further, 85% of patients look for a doctor based on word of mouth from family and friends.
 Physician referrals are also influential, with 80% of patients rating these as somewhat or very important.